neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 - `dataset_name` Hugging Face dataset to extract calibration data from.
 Example of supported datasets: `{c4,evolcodealpaca,gsm8k,open_platypus,ptb,wikitext2}`

 options:
-- `--nsamples` number of samples to extract from the dataset, defaults to 512
+- `--nsamples` number of samples to extract from the dataset, defaults to 512.
-- `--deploy-dir` the directory where the model will be saved, defaults to `obcq_deployment`
+- `--deploy-dir` the directory where the model will be saved, defaults to `obcq_deployment`.
-- `--eval` dataset to use for perplexity evaluation, or none to skip
+- `--eval` dataset to use for perplexity evaluation, or none to skip.
-- `--save` whether to save the output model to disk
+- `--save` whether to save the output model to disk.
-- `--recipe` the file containing the one-shot hyperparameters
+- `--recipe` the file containing the one-shot hyperparameters.
-- `--device` which device to load the model onto, either `cpu` or a specific `cuda:0`
+- `--device` which device to load the model onto, either `cpu` or a specific `cuda:0`.
-- `--precision` precision to load model as, either auto (default), half, full, float16 or float32
+- `--precision` precision to load model as, either auto (default), half, full, float16 or float32.

 Example command:
 ```bash